Do You Have Eyesight Problem?

-Start with a yearly appointment with the eye specialist.
+If not, congratulation!
+However, start a yearly appointment with the eye specialist.

 - Bourne RRA, Flaxman SR, Braithwaite T, Cicinelli MV, Das A, Jonas JB, et al.; Vision Loss Expert Group.
 Magnitude, temporal trends, and projections of the global prevalence of blindness and distance and near vision impairment: a systematic review and meta-analysis.
 Lancet Glob Health.
 2017 Sep;5(9): e888–97.